OleksiiKokuiev/27032018/README.md

-# movie_finder
+# Automation API framework (using Jasmine)
-Test project for protractor practice
+Test project for API automation testing

 To expand this project just do following steps: